Overall hospital quality star rating

-Finally, the overall hospital rating is calculated using the hospital summary score.
+Finally, the overall hospital quality star rating is calculated using the hospital summary score.

-Only hospitals that have at least 3 measures within at least 3 measure groups or categories, including one outcome group (mortality, safety, or readmission), are eligible for an overall hospital rating.
+Only hospitals that have at least 3 measures within at least 3 measure groups or categories, including one outcome group (mortality, safety, or readmission), are eligible for an overall hospital quality star rating.
 Not all hospitals report all measures.
-Therefore, some hospitals may not be eligible for an overall rating.
+Therefore, some hospitals may not be eligible for an overall quality star rating.

-The comprehensive methodology report - Opens in a new window Exit Disclaimer - Opens in a new window provides additional detail on the methodology used to calculate the Hospital Compare overall hospital rating.
+The comprehensive methodology report - Opens in a new window provides additional detail on the methodology used to calculate the overall hospital quality star rating.

 National distribution of overall hospital ratings

-The following table shows the national distribution of the overall rating based on December 2017 results.
+The following table shows the national distribution of the overall rating.

-The methodology for calculating the overall hospital ratings was developed with input from stakeholders and members of the public.
-Detailed information on the methodology is available on QualityNet - Opens in a new window External Link icon.
+The methodology for calculating the overall hospital quality star rating was developed with input from stakeholders and members of the public.
+Learn more about the methodology. - Opens in a new window